Kong/kubernetes-configuration/docs/all-api-reference.md

 #### ControllerState
 _Underlying type:_ `string`

-ControllerState defines the state of a feature gate.
+ControllerState defines the state of a controller.